 - coughing or gagging when swallowing

-Dysphagia is associated with nutritional deficits, especially following stroke, and increased risk of pneumonia.
-Many patients regain their ability to swallow spontaneously within the first month following stroke.
+Dysphagia is associated with nutritional deficits, especially following a stroke, and increased risk of pneumonia.
+Many patients regain their ability to swallow spontaneously within the first month following a stroke.
 However, some patients have difficulty swallowing beyond six months.
-Difficulties swallowing after stroke may contribute to malnutrition due to limited food and liquid intake.
+Difficulties swallowing after a stroke may contribute to malnutrition due to limited food and liquid intake.
 This may lead the patient to have physical weakness or an altered level of consciousness.
 (3)

 Post-stroke pneumonia is another common infection that affects up to one-third of acute stoke patients.
 It’s also the leading cause of mortality after stroke.
 Most stroke-related pneumonias are believed to result from dysphagia and the aspiration of food or liquid.
 Aspiration pneumonia is a lung infection that develops after you aspirate, or inhale, food or liquid, or when you vomit into your lungs.
 (4)